22.2.06

 Hip-Hop

 Inner-urban ghettos in the US have acted as the incubator for a number of musical developments including hip-hop.
-Afro-American and Latin youths in these areas developed a form of live performance music free of the need to own expensive musical instruments.
-At neighbourhood dances record players were utilised by DJs to play backing music (mostly disco and funk records) over which MCs would rap (spoken word vocals which had been utilized in funk).
-The ‘decks’ were also turned into a kind of percussive instrument by DJs ‘cutting and scratching’.
-Sampling of old records made new recordings lo-fi.
+Afro-American and Latin youths in these areas developed a form of performance free of the need to own expensive musical instruments.
+At neighbourhood disco dances record players or decks were utilized by DJs to play backing music (mostly disco and funk) over which MCs would rap (funky spoken word vocals).
+These were also turned into a kind of percussive instrument by DJs 'cutting and scratching'.
+Sampling of old records made newer recordings lo-fi.
 Subject matter of raps was anything from personal self-aggrandising to political protest at the conditions of ghetto life.

 Electronic Music

 There are many different terms for electronic music.
-One term - techno - refers to a particular variation but is also utilized by many as a coverall term for much of electronic music.
-There are those who would argue that techno is entirely separate from the family of blues-derived popular music and that its origins can be traced to classical music via the avant garde.
+One term - techno - refers to a particular variation but for many acts as a coverall term for much of electronic music.
+There are those who argue that techno is entirely separate from the family of blues-derived popular music and that its origins can be traced to classical music via the avant-garde.
 This may make sense if all one looked at were experimenters like Kraftwerk or Jean-Michelle Jarre.
 However this overlooks the context in which techno has grown and dismisses the content of many of its sub-genres.

 The progressive supergroups in the 70s and pop acts in the 80s popularized the use of electronic instruments and thus paved the way for mass acceptance of techno into the 90s.
 In addition many of its sub-genres draw specifically on blues-derived genres.
 Trance is inspired by psychedelia.
-Industrial draws on hardcore and post-punk.
-House draws on hip-hop and post-disco.
-These sub-genres bleed into one another making it very difficult to identify particular artists with particular variations.
+Industrial draws on hardcore and post-punk music.
+House draws on hip-hop and post-disco music.
+These sub-genres bleed into one another making it difficult to identify particular artists with particular variations.

-A selective list of electronic acts includes Tangerine Dream, Yello, The Orb, Endorphin, Severed Heads, Enigma, Underworld, Ministry, Massive Attack, Nine Inch Nails, Chemical Brothers, Fatboy Slim, Moby, The Prodigy, Portished, Propellerheads and The Streets.
+A selective list of electronic acts includes Tangerine Dream, Yello, The Orb, Endorphin, Severed Heads, Enigma, Underworld, Ministry, Massive Attack, Nine Inch Nails, Chemical Brothers, Fatboy Slim, Moby, The Prodigy, Portished and Propellerheads.

 With modern technology the waveform of any instrument in existence can be captured and incorporated into techno.
 Everything from 'tribal' percussion to cinematic incidental music graces techno tracks.
 Elements can be combined and modified with mathematical precision.
 As a result techno is eminently versatile and can be crafted for any purpose from frenetic dance raves to relaxation massages.